-- As the Transport BPIC is a guidance document, it is NOT MANDATORY. - Tenderers can demonstrate the intent and outcomes of the Transport BPIC in any manner it chooses to nominate throughout the procurement process. - TMR will give full and reasonable consideration to alternative ways of achieving the Transport BPIC. - Where a particular supplier is referred to within the Transport BPIC, this entitlement or obligation relates to that supplier or any suitable equivalent which the Tenderers may wish to nominate. - Nothing in the Transport BPIC requires a Tenderer to make any commitment that would breach any laws.
+The Transport BPIC is a guidance document and is not mandatory.
+Applicants and/or Tenderers can demonstrate the intent and outcomes of the Transport BPIC in any manner it chooses to nominate throughout the procurement process.
+TMR will give full and reasonable consideration to alternative ways of achieving the Transport BPIC.
+Where a particular supplier is referred to within the Transport BPIC, this entitlement or obligation relates to that supplier or any suitable equivalent which the Applicants and/or Tenderers may wish to nominate.
+Nothing in the Transport BPIC requires an Applicant and/or Tenderer to make any commitment that would breach any laws.